25 Hacks for Your Next Outdoor Adventure

 Using an Analog Watch

 If in the northern hemisphere, point the hour hand at the sun.
-Next, picture a line down the middle of the angle that is formed between the hour hand and the 12 o’clock mark.
+Next, picture a line down the middle of the angle that is formed between the hour hand and the noon mark.
 The line down the middle of the angle is pointing to the south and the line pointing in the opposite direction is pointing to the north.

 Grab a twig or stick and wedge it into the ground upright so that you can see its shadow.
 Next, mark the ground at the edge of the shadow tip.
 Wait about 15 minutes and make another mark at the new location of the shadow tip.
 Finally, make a line that connects these two marks.
-This line represents a west to east line.
+This line represents a west-to-east line.
 From here, you can easily determine north and south by drawing lines perpendicular to this.

 Two Stick Method

 If it is nighttime, grab two sticks of differing heights.
-Stick them in the ground, with the smaller stick closer to you and the larger stick farther way.
+Stick them in the ground, with the smaller stick closer to you and the larger stick farther away.
 Line them up so that they point towards a large, bright star.
 Wait a few minutes and observe the star again relative to the sticks.
 If the star has moved up you are facing east.
 If it has moved down you are facing west.
 If it has moved right you are facing south.
 If it has moved left you are facing south.

 Magnetize Needle Method